Two people stand by a wind turbine on a hill.

 Tranches 1 and 2

-Sixty-six public sector organisations were directed to participate in the CNGP in 2023.
-This number includes 39 Tranche 1 organisations (Public Service Departments, Departmental Agencies and the Executive Branch) reporting to the CNGP for the second time, and 27 Tranche 2 organisations (Crown Agents and schools) reporting for the first time.
+Sixty-nine public sector organisations were directed to participate in the CNGP in 2024.
+This number includes 41 Tranche 1 organisations (Public Service Departments, Departmental Agencies and the Executive Branch) reporting to the CNGP for the third time, and 28 Tranche 2 organisations (Crown Agents and schools) reporting for the second time.

 Top emission sources for Tranche 1 and 2 organisations